REDBANK VALLEY DAY OF GIVING

 The Share in a Dream Scholarship is an opportunity for any senior attending the Redbank Valley School District who is a participating member of a Redbank Valley church and who satisfies the application criteria.
 The number of scholarships depends on money donated each year.
 Because of the community’s generosity many deserving young people have been awarded Share in a Dream Scholarships.
 Staffed by volunteers, the Food Pantry began in 2001 to ensure that Redbank Valley School District students had basic foods to meet their needs so that they would be more likely to succeed in school.
 The Food Pantry has broadened to provide supplemental food to all qualifying families in the school district.
 For years numerous families have benefitted monthly.
 A goal is to raise funds to sustain the food pantry, and provide meat for meals on Thanksgiving, Christmas and Easter.
 Donations are needed and much appreciated for the Food Pantry and Scholarships.
 For info.: 814-367-3331 or www.RvChurchassociation.org, [email protected].

 Redbank Valley Community Center’s mission is to provide an environment of encouragement, education, and entertainment to meet the needs of our community.
-The current focus is on the physical, spiritual, emotional and developmental well-being of community members of all ages.
-Programs include a weekly senior center, knitters/crocheters group, RV School Children’s Christmas Gift Program that helps families in need, among others.
-The center offers space for family celebrations, parties, yoga, music classes and other special programs and events.
-All programs and events depend for their support and continuation on public contributions.
+Our immediate need is for funding for roof replacement and repairs to the building.
+We focus on the physical, spiritual, emotional and developmental well-being of community members of all ages.
+First Fridays are back starting the first Friday in May with music on the deck.
+We also had the 2nd Deck the Valley contest decorating houses at Christmas time with great participation.
+Other programs include a weekly senior center, knitters/crocheters group, RV School Children’s Christmas Gift Program that helps families in need, among others.
+The center offers space for family celebrations, parties, and other special programs and events.
 Your donations keep our building operating, doors open, and programs and activities happening!
-Visit www.rvcommunitycenter.org, [email protected] or call 814-457-5033.
+Visit RVCommunityCenter.org, [email protected] or call 814-457-5033.
 The Center is located at 430 Broad St.

 For more information visit: http://redbankvalley.net/index.php/rvef.html.
 To make a donation: https://bbcf.fcsuite.com/erp/donate/list.
 (Type Redbank in the search bar to choose a fund).